Home

 • Every man's work shall be made manifest: for the day shall declare it, because it shall be revealed by fire; and the fire shall try every man's work of what sort it is."

-Ergo, when God says all those of Israel are not Israel, it may seem like a contradiction, until we "recognize" the two (external and eternal) relationships of God's people, the Covenant congregation.
-Only then can we understand how there is one Israel that is not God's Elect from the foundation of the world, and one Israel that is.
+Therefore, when God says all those of Israel are not Israel, it may seem like a contradiction, until we "recognize" the two (external and eternal) Covenanted relationships of God's people to Him.
+Only then can we understand how there is one Israel that is not God's elect from the foundation of the world, and one Israel that is.
 Two Israelis, yet truly only one true "Israel of God."
-Some in that great House are an lasting building of Gold, Silver and Precious stones, and some of the building of that house are wood, hay and stubble.
+Some in that great house are a lasting building of Gold, Silver and Precious stones, and some of the same building are wood, hay and stubble.
 Both corporately part of that house but only one of the true building of the Lord.
-Thus one will be removed, or blotted out from God's Covenant registry.
+Thus one can and will be removed, or blotted out from God's Covenant registry.

 Psalms 69:25-28